NOTE 2: - SIGNIFICANT ACCOUNTING POLICIES

 Deferred revenues include unearned amounts received under maintenance and support services, customer prepayments and billing in excess of costs and estimated earnings on uncompleted contracts.

-The Company typically offers a one to two year warranty for many of its products.
+The Company typically offers a one to two year warranty for most of its products.
 The specific terms and conditions of those warranties vary depending upon the product sold and country in which the Company does business.
-The Company estimates the costs that may be incurred under its basic limited warranty, including parts and labor, and records deferred revenue in the amount of such costs at the time product revenue is recognized in the Training and Simulation Division.
-In the Power Systems Division, warranty costs are estimated, accrued and recorded on the balance sheet in deferred revenues.
-Factors that affect the Company’s warranty liability include the number of installed units, historical and anticipated rates of warranty claims, and cost per claim.
+The Company estimates the costs that may be incurred under its basic limited warranty, including parts and labor, and records deferred revenue in the amount of such costs at the time product revenue is recognized.
+Factors that affect the Company’s warranty costs include the number of installed units, historical and anticipated rates of warranty claims, and cost per claim.
 The Company periodically assesses the adequacy of its reserves and adjusts the amounts as necessary.
 (See Note 17.)

 The Company accounts for income taxes under the asset and liability method, whereby deferred tax assets and liability account balances are determined based on tax credit carryforwards and differences between the financial reporting and the tax basis of assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
 The Company provides a valuation allowance, if necessary, to reduce deferred tax assets to their estimated realizable value.

-The Company has adopted the provisions of the Financial Accounting Standards Board (“FASB”) issued Accounting Standards Update (“ASU”) ASC 740-10, which prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken in a tax return.
+The Company has adopted the provisions of the FASB ASC 740-10.
+FASB ASC 740-10 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken in a tax return.
 The Company must determine whether it is “more-likely-than-not” that a tax position will be sustained upon examination, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 Once it is determined that a position meets the more-likely-than-not recognition threshold, the position is measured to determine the amount of benefit to recognize in the financial statements.
 Uncertain tax positions require determinations and estimated liabilities to be made based on provisions of the tax law which may be subject to change or varying interpretation.
 If the Company’s determinations and estimates prove to be inaccurate, the resulting adjustments could be material to the Company’s future financial statements.